SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

     ]
 }
 ```
-Note: For this example the account Id for ReceiverAccount is 11111111111111.
-Replace that number for your receiver account ID.
+Note: If you choose to create your own role you can use this example.
+Here, the account Id for ReceiverAccount is 11111111111111.
+Replace that number for your receiver account ID with your own designated receiver account.

-# 7 Setting up the appropiate permsissions to a Lambda Execution Role in ReceiverAccount and Assume a Role in SenderAccount
+# 7 Setting up the appropiate permsissions to a Lambda Execution Role in ReceiverAccount to Assume a Role in the SenderAccount
 If you haven't already, configure these two AWS Identity and Access Management (IAM) roles:

-LambdaAdmin in ReceiverAccount – The primary role in receiver account that gives the Lambda function permission to do its work.
+**LambdaAdmin in ReceiverAccount** – The primary role in receiver account that gives the Lambda functions permission to do its work.

-The Assumed role – a role in SenderAccount; say LambdaExecute  that the Lambda function in ReceiverAccount assumes to gain across-account resource access, in this case resources from SendingAccount
+**The Assumed role** – a role in SenderAccount; say LambdaExecute  that the Lambda function in ReceiverAccount assumes to gain across-account resource access, in this case resources from SendingAccount

 Therefore, follow these instructions:

-1. In ReceivingAccount - Attach the following IAM policy to your Lambda function's execution, LambdaAdmin, role to assume the role "LambdaExecute" in SendingAccount:
+1.    **In ReceivingAccount** - Attach the following IAM policy to your Lambda function's role "LambdaAdmin" to assume the role "LambdaExecute" in SendingAccount:

 Note: Replace 222222222222 with the AWS account ID of SendingAccount.